Social Security Disability Insights · · 26 min read

 Limitation of Flexion, Knee: A Key VA Disability Claim

 We understand that facing restrictions in bending your knee can be a challenging experience, especially for those who have encountered injuries or mobility issues.
 It’s important to recognize the .
-To support your journey, we encourage to gather , including imaging studies and treatment histories.
+To support your journey, we encourage to gather , including imaging studies and .
 These documents can clearly illustrate the .

 Proper is essential.
 It not only helps in determining the seriousness of your condition but also highlights how it affects your everyday activities.
 Remember, you are not alone in this journey.
 We're here to help you and understanding.